dmlc/dgl/docs/source/guide/distributed.rst

                 loss.backward()
                 optimizer.step()

-When running the training script in a cluster of machines, DGL provides tools to copy data to the cluster's machines and launch the training job on all machines.

-**Note**: The current distributed training API only supports the Pytorch backend.

 DGL implements a few distributed components to support distributed training.
 The figure below shows the components and their interactions.